 Jaipur is well-known for handmade paper.
 This craft has been perfected over the last few centuries in Sanganer.
 Salim Kagzi is one of the most trusted places to buy handmade paper in Jaipur.
-Apart from Sanganer, Dharti Dhan near Narain Niwas Hotel is easily accessible for the people who don’t want to travel to Sanganer.
+Apart from Sanganer, Dharti Dhan near Narain Niwas Hotel is easily accessible for people who don’t want to travel to Sanganer.
 Tripolia Bazaar is also a good place to buy handmade paper in Jaipur.
 Modern paper in Tripolia Bazaar also sells handmade paper.
 Handmade paper sheets can be bought from Rs 5 to Rs 100/sheet in Sanganer.
-The outlets not only sells paper sheet
+The outlets not only sell paper sheet

 - Gift Items & Souvenir

 Although there are many gift items & souvenir shops spread all across Jaipur, one of the most authentic places is Kuber.
 They are primarily into wholesale but also cater to retail customers.
 The outlet is located on park street.
 If you are looking at affordable gift items, the worthiest place is Johari Bazaar.
 There are many streetside vendors selling such items at affordable prices.
 The quality is not top-notch but if bought at the right price offers good value for money.
 You can find all such vendors on the LMB side walkway in Johari Bazaar.

 P M Allah Bux & Sons or Allahbaksh as some call it is one of the most well-known and old shops for brass items in Jaipur.
 However, for most of your needs, you can find many shops in Tripolia Bazaar selling brass items.
 There are a couple of shops opposite Golcha Cinema in Chaura Rasta selling brass and copper-made items.
 Usually, they do custom work and job work.